dricottone/blog/content/_index.md

 ---
 title: Welcome!
+site_title: true
 ---

-This is the personal and professional website of Dominic Ricottone.
-I work in market research as a Data Management Analyst.
-I have experience across multiple survey operations roles, including web survey programming, RIM weighting, and data entry.
+Dominic Ricottone is a data management analyst in the field of market research.
+For three years he has worked at Fors Marsh Group, a data-driven company specializing in federal contracts.
+Dominic works on a variety of high-profile government programs such as:

++ JAMRS Youth Poll
++ FVAP Overseas Citizens Population Survey
++ NIST Manufacturing Extension Program
++ FirstNet Economic Evaluation

+Dominic has experience throughout the survey research operations stack, ranging from survey programming to weight computation.
+He has drafted technical chapters for bi-annual research reports.
+Prior to joining Fors Marsh Group, he has worked for the Harris Poll in a similar role, and for Chris Harris & Associate as a political campaign finance intern.

 You can find my CV, code repositories, and other personal work here.
-Below are recent blog posts.
+Below are my most recent blog posts.